 Westminster Counseling Center is a private, nonprofit organization staffed by licensed psychotherapists and guided by a Board of Directors.
 The board includes representatives from Westminster Presbyterian Church and numerous other congregations and organizations throughout the Twin Cities area who have a knowledge, commitment and expertise in the field of counseling, business operations, nonprofit management and development.

-The counseling center had its beginnings in 1975 as a volunteer-staffed outreach ministry of Westminster Presbyterian Church.
+The Counseling Center had its beginnings in 1975 as a volunteer-staffed outreach ministry of Westminster Presbyterian Church.
 It opened its doors as Westminster Counseling Center in October 1987.
-It was formally established on October 22, 1992 as an independent 501(c)(3) nonprofit with its own Articles of Incorporation and Executive Director.
-The Center continues to receive benevolent funding, office space and administrative support from Westminster Presbyterian Church.
+It was formally established on October 22, 1992 as an independent 501(c)(3) nonprofit with its own Articles of Incorporation.
+The Center continues to receive funding, office space and administrative support from Westminster Presbyterian Church.